JustLime/gnss-tracking-app/README.md

 ### Launching the App

-After opening the app "GNSSTrackingApp" on your Android smartphone you are now redirected to the Map Screen which is also the Home Screen.
+After opening the app "ExternalGNSSTrackingApp" on your Android smartphone you are now redirected to the Map Screen which is also the Home Screen.

 ### Map Screen